ricmoo/promise-rationing/README.md

 Promise Rationing
 =================

-Promises are quite useful, but `Promise.all()` executes all promises in parallel, which is fine most of the time, but sometimes there are scarce resources that need to rationed (such as file descriptors, database connections, et cetera).
+Promises are quite useful, but `Promise.all()` executes all promises in parallel, which is fine a lot of the time, but sometimes there are scarce resources that need to rationed (such as file descriptors, database connections, et cetera).

 The `promise-rationing` library provides a familiar API to execute promise-compatible functions as promises, while limiting the number of concurrent functions running.